 required to engage in research or supervision in public schools on a preestablished

-Public School Partners
+School System Partners

 PDS school system partners are an integral part of this comprehensive university-school partnership and align efforts and resources for the improvement of education for students in southeastern North Carolina.
-Formal contractual agreements are signed every three years with the WCE Dean, UNCW Chancellor and Board of Trustees and the eleven school system superintendents and their board of education.
+Formal contractual agreements are signed every three years with the WCE Dean, UNCW Chancellor and Board of Trustees and the twelve school system superintendents and their board of education.
 Partnership teachers and administrators, along with university faculty, participate in required training designed to provide opportunities to gain new understandings and professional skills necessary to the accomplishment of PDS goals.
 School system partners engage in collaborative research and grant initiatives that relate to school performance and other education issues that address critical needs of North Carolina educators.